instructure/rack-lti/README.md

   * `description` The description of your LTI application.
   * `nonce_validator` A lambda used to validate the current request's nonce.
     It is passed the nonce to verify.
 If not provided, all nonces are allowed.
-  * `time_limit` The time limit, in seconds, to consider requests valid within.
+  * `time_limit` The past time limit, inclusive and in seconds, to consider requests valid within.
 If not passed, the default is 3600 seconds (one hour).
+  * `future_time_limit` The future time limit, inclusive and in seconds, to consider requests valid within.
+If not passed, all future timestamps are accepted as valid.
   * `success` A lambda called on successful launch.
 It is passed the launch params as a hash, the Rack Request, and the Rack Response.
 Can be used to cache params for the current user, find the current user, etc. By default,